What is Memory Foam?

 Which are good UK memory foam pillows?

-The original discoverer of Memory foam called the product Temper foam (because it reacts to temperature) which eventually gave rise to the popular Tempur brand of memory foam mattresses and pillows – Tempur still produce some of the best memory foam pillows in the UK.
+To give you a bit of background on memory foam pillows, we’ll take you back to the US in the 1970s.
+Memory Foam was developed ‘under a NASA contract in the 1970s that set out to improve seat cushioning and crash protection for airline pilots and passengers 1991’ – Nasa.gov.
+It was originally called Temper foam (because it reacts to temperature) which eventually gave rise to the popular Tempur brand of memory foam mattresses and pillows – Tempur still produce some of the best memory foam pillows in the UK.

 Other types of memory foam pillow include: shredded memory foam pillows (see the Simba Hybrid pillow) and contoured memory foam (the Tempur original Queen pillow is a classic example of this for neck pain).